dyoder/panda-sky-website/Home.md

 - Define handlers in JavaScript

-- And publish with the `mango publish` command!
+- And publish with the `sky publish` command!

 ## Resources